Science Policy Research Unit: Organization

-The Science Policy Research Unit is located within the University of Sussex Business School in Brighton, UK.
+The Science Policy Research Unit is located within the University of Sussex Business School in Brighton, United Kingdom.
 SPRU's current director is Professor Jeremy Hall, formerly director of the Centre for Social Innovation Management at Surrey Business School and editor-in-chief of the Journal of Engineering and Technology Management.
-He took over from Professor Johan Schot in September 2019.
+He took over as professor from Johan Schot in September 2019.